Thomas-Mildner/KP-DataBinding/LectureNotes.md

 })
 ```

-A new Vue component is declared with a bounded property `"message"` and containing methods.
-The instance method `"vm.$nextTick()"` will be automatically bound to the current Vue instance.
+A new Vue component is declared with a bounded property `message` and containing methods.
+The instance method `vm.$nextTick()` will be automatically bound to the current Vue instance.

 ## Summary

 ### Data binding

 Data binding is a elementary concept of GUI programming often based on common software design patterns like the Observer pattern.
 There are some disadvantages of data binding which could be possible a problem but the advantages outweigh the disadvantages.
 The developer should choose the right binding mechanism for the suited use case to prevent errors.
 There are a lot of GUI frameworks who are support data binding.

 ### Typescript

 Typescript is a superset of JavaScript, which means that a average JavaScript programmer could easily learn Typescript.
 He/she will take benefits with Typescript like a strongly typed language, object orientation and compile checks.
 Some kind of errors could be detected while compile time and will not throw runtime errors.

 ### Vue.js

 Vue.js is a lightweight JavaScript framework to easily create and maintain applications.
 The integrated data binding is asynchronously implemented with buffer and queues.
 This overrides the main disadvantage of speed problems.